 Catering, food and beverage

-- Unless catered by the Statler Hotel, food and beverages are not permitted in Statler Hall classrooms, Nestlé Library, Binenkorb Computer Center or Beck Center meeting rooms.
-Water in a covered container is allowed.
+Absolutely no food is permitted in Staler Hall classrooms, Nestlé Library, Binenkorb Computer Center or Beck Center meeting rooms.
+Beverages in a covered container is allowed.